 There are more than 150 different types of headaches, which range greatly in severity, frequency, and duration.
 If you’re among the millions who suffer from frequent and debilitating headaches, it’s time to get help.
 At Texas Pediatric Specialties and Family Sleep Center, the team of neurological experts specializes in identifying the causes of your head pain and helping you find relief.
-For expert headache care, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas.
+For expert headache care, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas.
 You can also make an appointment using the online scheduling tool.

 There are upwards of 150 different types of headaches, which are either primary or secondary, meaning they’re a standalone problem or a result of another issue, such as allergies.